CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-permissions.md

 Credentials for a [CenturyLink Cloud Account Administrator](../../Accounts & Users/user-permissions.md)

-A working Knowledge how to use [Cloud Application Manager providers](https://ElasticBox.com/documentation/core-concepts/providers/).
+A working knowledge of how to use [Cloud Application Manager providers](../Core Concepts/providers.md).

 For each CLC account hoping to integrate with Azure, both CenturyLink's and Microsoft's Terms and Conditions must be accepted.
 These will be presented to any user attempting to create a new "Azure Resource Manager" provider in Cloud Application Manager.

 ### Important Information

 Current features of Partner Cloud Integration include:
 * **Mapping New Azure Customer Accounts with CLC Account:** For each CLC account meeting the requirements (above), a new Azure Customer account will be created and a relationship between the CLC and Azure accounts will be persisted.